Elective monarchy: Ancient Greece

 The kings of Macedon and of Epirus were elected by the army, which was similar in composition to the Ecclesia of the Demos, the assembly of all free Athenian citizens.
-Military service often was linked with citizenship among the male members of the royal house.

 Ancient Rome and Byzantium

 In the ancient Roman Kingdom the kings were elected by the Roman assemblies.
 When a king died, the senate would appoint an interrex to oversee the election for a new king.
 Whilst given many titles (including "Augustus", i.e. "majestic") Octavian described himself as princeps senatus, or merely "first among senators".
-Thus he portrayed an illusion of being elected from the Senate.
+Thus he portrayed an illusion of being elected by and from the Senate.

 Great Britain

 A system of elective monarchy existed in Anglo-Saxon England (see Witenagemot).

 John of England was chosen as King of England by a council of nobles and royal advisors at the death of his brother, Richard I, in 1199 because the heir by strict primogeniture, Arthur of Brittany, was a child at that time.

 In 14th, 15th, late 17th and early 18th century England, the evolving relations between the Crown and Parliament resulted in a monarchy with both hereditary and quasi-elective elements – at least as between various contenders with some dynastic claim for the throne.
 Henry IV of England was chosen by Parliament in 1399 to replace Richard II.
 Richard was childless, and the Earl of March, the next in line to the throne, was a young child at the time, so Parliament bypassed him in favour of Henry, who had led a revolt against Richard.
 Parliament also confirmed depositions during the Wars of the Roses, as well as Henry VIII's settlements of the crown.
 During the Exclusion Crisis, King Charles II strongly opposed any such idea.

-Following the Glorious Revolution, Parliament enacted the Act of Succession, whose effect was to disinherit the Stuarts and replace them by the Hanoverians, whose dynastic claim was far more remote.
-William III and Mary II were chosen by Parliament to replace James II.
-(Mary was James' daughter, William was James' nephew, and William and Mary were succeeded by Mary's younger sister Anne.)
-Parliament passed laws in the late 17th and early 18th centuries which explicitly excluded Catholics (and thus the male descendants of James II) from the order of succession.
+Following the Glorious Revolution, a Convention Parliament enacted the Bill of Rights 1689, which chose William III and Mary II to replace James II.
+(Mary was James's elder daughter, and William was his nephew.)
+They were succeeded by Mary's younger sister Anne, and parliament enacted the Act of Settlement 1701 and the Succession to the Crown Act 1707, whose effect was to disinherit the Stuarts and replace them by the Hanoverians, whose dynastic claim was far more remote.
+These Acts explicitly excluded "Papists" (Roman Catholics), and thus the male descendants of James II from the order of succession.
 The Succession to the Crown Act 2013, replaced male-preference primogeniture with absolute primogeniture and ended disqualification of a person who married a Roman Catholic from succession.

 In Scotland, the Declaration of Arbroath of 1320 asserted the rights of the nobles to choose a king if required, which implied elective monarchy.
 Tanistry was also the system of royal succession until King Malcolm II in the early 11th century introduced direct inheritance.
 The Isle of Man also used tanistry.